US CDC eases travel recommendations on 110 countries, territories including Japan

 WASHINGTON: The US Centers for Disease Control and Prevention (CDC) has eased travel recommendations for more than 110 countries and territories, including Japan just ahead of the Olympics.

-The CDC's new ratings were first reported by Reuters and posted on a CDC website on Monday, include 61 nations that were lowered from its highest "Level 4" rating that discouraged all travel to recommending travel for fully vaccinated individuals, the agency confirmed on Tuesday.
+The CDC's new ratings, first reported by Reuters and posted on a CDC website on Monday (Jun 8), include 61 nations that were lowered from its highest "Level 4" rating that discouraged all travel to recommending travel for fully vaccinated individuals, the agency confirmed on Tuesday.

-Another 50 countries and territories have been lowered to "Level 2" or "Level 1," a CDC spokeswoman said.
+An additional 50 countries and territories have been lowered to "Level 2" or "Level 1", a CDC spokeswoman said.
 Countries ranked lowest for COVID-19 risks now include Singapore, Israel, South Korea, Iceland, Belize and Albania.

-Among those now listed at "Level 3," are France, Ecuador, Philippines, South Africa, Canada, Mexico, Russia, Spain, Switzerland, Turkey, Ukraine, Honduras, Hungary, and Italy.
+Among those now listed at "Level 3", are France, Ecuador, the Philippines, South Africa, Canada, Mexico, Russia, Spain, Switzerland, Turkey, Ukraine, Honduras, Hungary and Italy.

-A U.S. State Department official said it was in the process of revising its travel advisory to reflect the CDC changes.
+The US State Department said it had updated its recommendations to reflect the recent methodology update, but noted not all ratings were revised because of other factors including " commercial flight availability, restrictions on US citizen entry, and impediments to obtaining COVID test results within three calendar days".

+READ: Top Japanese virologist warns of risks of Tokyo Games during COVID-19 pandemic: Report

-As of early Tuesday, the State Department had lowered its ratings on more than 90 countries and territories, including for Japan.
+The State Department eased its ratings on 85 countries and territories, including Japan.

 Foreign spectators have been banned, and organisers are expected to make a decision late this month on domestic spectators.

-The CDC said the change comes after it revised its criteria for travel health notices.
-The CDC said it has also revised its rating for the United States to "Level 3" from "Level 4."
+The CDC said the change came after it revised its criteria for travel health notices.
+The CDC said it also revised its rating for the United States to "Level 3" from "Level 4".

-The agency added that many countries have lower ratings "because of the criteria changes or because their outbreaks are better controlled".
-The CDC said it expects more countries to get lower, more favorable travel ratings.
+The agency added that many countries have lower ratings "because of the criteria changes or because their outbreaks are better controlled."
+The CDC said it expects more countries to get lower, more favourable travel ratings.

 Other countries being lowered to "Level 3" include Honduras, Indonesia, Jordan, Libya, Panama, Poland, Denmark and Malaysia.